Kytos-ng1 version 2025.1 was released in April 2025.

 - Find a solution to mitigate Tofino pipeline recirculation when

-uses QinQ with vlan translation which can reduce network throughput at high speeds - Make
+mef_elineuses QinQ with vlan translation which can reduce network throughput at high speeds - Make

-int proxy ports configuration optional for inter EVCs allowing it to be used in more cases when a proxy port isn’t viable to have
+telemetry_intint proxy ports configuration optional for inter EVCs allowing it to be used in more cases when a proxy port isn’t viable to have

 Both of these items will be further refined and implemented in the next version.